Barclays enlists outside help in dark pools probe

 Jenkins is trying to restore Barclays’ reputation but the emergence of past sins are hampering his efforts.
 Last month it was fined 26 million pounds for past failures in internal controls that allowed a trader to manipulate the setting of gold prices.

 Rival banks have pulled business out of Barclays’ dark pool, the Financial Times reported.
-Deutsche Bank (DBKGn.DE), Credit Suisse CSGN.VX and Royal Bank of Canada (RY.TO), and asset manager Alliance Bernstein had all withdrawn from the dark pool, it said.
+Deutsche Bank, Credit Suisse and Royal Bank of Canada, and asset manager Alliance Bernstein had all withdrawn from the dark pool, it said.

 Barclays has the second most active alternative trading system in the United States after Credit Suisse, according to regulator Finra.
-They are followed in size by UBS UBSN.VX, Bank of America Merrill Lynch (BAC.N), Morgan Stanley (MS.N), Deutsche Bank and Goldman Sachs (GS.N).
+They are followed in size by UBS, Bank of America Merrill Lynch, Morgan Stanley, Deutsche Bank and Goldman Sachs.

 Shares in other banks also fell after the Barclays lawsuit, on concern that others will also be targeted.
 U.S. authorities have been investigating the business for up to a year to assess if dealers are ripping off investors in increasingly automated stock markets.